saaimulation/Project-Aero/practice-lap-CAD/README.md

 ![heartbreak](heartbreak.png)

-I quickly realised the free student version of Siemens NX had a limited toolbox.
-No fancy curvature tools, no face manipulation, not even image references for guidance.
-So the game became about loopholes: datum planes, fillets, splines and persistence.

-## 🛠️ CAD Build Log — Practice Lap

 I quickly realised that the student version of Siemens NX had a limited number of tools, since it is not meant for commercial use.
 This meant that I couldn't curve flaps and move them at my will.
 So I utilised angles, filleting edges and just tried to find loopholes in what I could and couldn’t do.